How many zeroes? Counting the number of solutions of systems of polynomials via geometry at infinity (Draft III): Closed subschemes of a variety

-A {\em closed subscheme} $Z$ of an affine variety $X$ is a pair $(Z', R)$, where $Z'$ is a subvariety of $X$ and $R \cong \kk[X]/\qqq$ for some (not necessarily radical) ideal $\qqq$ of $\kk[X]$ such that the subvariety of $X$ determined by $I$ is precisely $Z'$, i.e.\ $I(Z') = \qqq$ in the notation of \cref{thm:Hillbert-nulls}.
-We say that $Z'$ is the {\em support} of $Z$.
-One can picture $Z$ as a ``thickened'' version of $Z'$.
-For example, if $X = \kk^2$ and $\qqq$ is the ideal generated by $x, y^2$, then the image of $g = a + bx + cy + dx^2 + exy + fy^2 + \cdots$ in $\kk[x,y]/\qqq$ is determined by $a = g(0,0)$ and $c = \D{y}{g}(0,0)$ so that $Z$ is the origin coupled with the vertical tangent line at the origin (\cref{fig:vertical-origin}).
-For general $\qqq$, one can picture $\kk[X]/\qqq$ as a union of thickened varieties corresponding to {\em primary decompositions} (\cref{appendix:primary-decomposition}) of $\qqq$, and different primary decompositions may lead to different pictures - see \cite[Section 3.8]{eisenview} for an illuminating exposition.
+Let $X$ be an affine variety and $\qqq$ be a (not necessarily radical) ideal of $\kk[X]$.
+The of $X$ determined by $\qqq$, which by an abuse of notation\footnote{This is an abuse of notation since we also use $V(\cdot)$ to denote {\em subvarieties} of a given variety.
+We will try to ensure that the intended meaning is clear from the context.} we denote by $V(\qqq)$ is the pair $(Z', R)$, where $Z'$ is the {\em subvariety} of $X$ determined by $\qqq$, and $R = \kk[X]/\qqq$.
+We say that $Z'$ is the of $V(\qqq)$.
+One can picture $V(\qqq)$ as a ``thickened'' version of $Z'$.
+For example, if $X = \kk^2$ and $\qqq = \langle x, y^2 \rangle \subseteq \kk[x,y]$, then $V(\qqq)$ is supported at the origin.
+The image of $g = a + bx + cy + dx^2 + exy + fy^2 + \cdots$ in $\kk[x,y]/\qqq$ is determined by $a = g(0,0)$ and $c = \D{y}{g}(0,0)$ so that $V(\qqq)$ is the origin coupled with the vertical tangent line at the origin (\cref{fig:vertical-origin}).
+In general one can picture $V(\qqq)$ as a union of thickened varieties corresponding to {\em primary decompositions} (\cref{appendix:primary-decomposition}) of $\qqq$, and different primary decompositions may lead to different pictures of the same closed subscheme - see \cite[Section 3.8]{eisenview} for an illuminating exposition.

+\begin{example} If $Z'$ is a subvariety of $X$, then in general there are infinitely many closed subschemes of $X$ supported at $Z'$.
+However, there is a canonical one among these, namely the subscheme $V(I(Z'))$, where $I(Z')$ is the ideal in $\kk[X]$ consisting of all regular functions that vanish on $Z'$; this is called the subscheme structure on $Z'$ (since the ``coordinate ring'' $\kk[X]/I(Z')$ is reduced). \end{example}